Monza gearing up for Hamilton in Ferrari red at the Italian GP | TSN

 “I haven’t (thought about it), simply because I’ve been on the podium plenty of times here, so I know what it’s like to be up there,” Hamilton said.
 “I’ve seen how it’s been for other Ferrari drivers, and anything I try to imagine will be far from what that feeling could be.”

-Hamilton will have to serve a five-place grid penalty at Sunday’s race as Ferrari looks to rebound from a disastrous Dutch Grand Prix that saw both the British driver and teammate Charles Leclerc crash out in separate incidents.
+Hamilton will have to serve a five-place grid penalty at Sunday’s race as Ferrari looks to rebound from a disastrous Dutch GP that saw both he and teammate Charles Leclerc crash out in separate incidents.

 “I’m really keen to see how the car works here.
 We’re definitely learning from weekend to weekend, loads of positives to take from the last, so I think we just have to keep building on that.”